 The model (Artemis) will play a key role in its respective model series.
 Among other things, it will be the spearhead of our electronic platform.
 This first model based on Artemis will also be the first one to use a new unified battery cell format.Markus Duesmann, CEO, Audi

 Audi Landjet is neither an ‘A’ nor ‘Q’ model

 Audi can’t reveal what the Landjet, initiated under the Artemis project, is just yet, but can tell us what it’s not.
-In an interview with Wirtschafts Woche recently, Markus Duesmann, CEO, Audi, revealed new information about the Audi Landjet model.
+In an interview with Wirtschafts Woche in January, Duesmann discussed about the branding of the Landjet.

 Audi Landjet to be “a radical new concept”, says the Audi design chief

 The Audi Landjet is expected to be a revolutionary product at Audi, and that’s exactly the way Marc Lichte, Head of Design, Audi, describes it.
 Speaking to caranddriver.com in December 2020, he provided small details on the four-ringed brand’s future flagship EV.

 Lichte said that the Audi Landjet would be “a revolution” and “a radical new concept”.
 The Audi design chief is of course one of the privileged few who have seen the car, and he says that it “looks completely different”.

 Level 4 Autonomous driving capable

 The Audi Landjet will have advanced autonomous driving capabilities compared to the current Audi models.
 “Artemis has completely new electronics and functionality, including the ability to do Level 4 autonomous driving,” Duesmann told CAR recently.
 “Volkswagen’s new high-volume Trinity EV project, which comes two years later, will also use Artemis technology,” he added.